intel-lab-lkp/linux/Documentation/networking/devlink/devlink-port.rst

 Rate object management
 ======================

-Devlink provides API to manage tx rates of single devlink port or a group.
+Devlink provides API to manage tx rates of single devlink port, specific traffic classes or a group.
-This is done through rate objects, which can be one of the two types:
+This is done through rate objects, which can be one of the three types:

 ``leaf``
   Represents a single devlink port; created/destroyed by the driver.
 Since leaf have 1to1 mapping to its devlink port, in user space it is referred as ``pci/<bus_addr>/<port_index>``;

+``traffic class (tc)``
+  Represents a traffic class on a devlink port; created/destroyed by the driver.
+The traffic class object is referred to in userspace as ``pci/<bus_addr>/<port_index>/tc<traffic_class_index>``.
+This object allows for the management of TX rates at the traffic class level on a specific devlink port.

 ``node``
   Represents a group of rate objects (leafs and/or nodes); created/deleted by